opendilab/DI-engine-docs/source/03_system/middleware.rst

 ``Task`` is a global object used by DI-engine to manage reinforcement learning interaction tasks.
 All runtime state is maintained within task, \
 and some syntactic sugar is provided to help make the process easier.

-The benefits of asynchrony are obvious in a time-critical training environment.
+Asynchrony is of great benefit in a time-critical training environment.
 If the data for the next training (CPU intensive work) can be \
-collected while the model is being trained (GPU intensive work), the training time can theoretically be cut in half. \
+collected while the model is being trained (GPU intensive work), the training time can theoretically be halved. \
-To achieve this asynchronously, one needs to control complex processes and carefully maintain various states.
+To implement the asynchrony, one needs to control complex processes and carefully maintain various states.
 Now, with middleware and tasks, \
 it is possible to change only one parameter to achieve asynchrony in each step.

 .. code-block:: python